thierryc/qrcode-penpot-plugin/README.md

 This plugin is released under the [MIT License](LICENSE).

+## Open Source and Privacy

+The QRcode Penpot Plugin is open-source, meaning its source code is freely available for anyone to view, modify, and distribute.
+This ensures transparency and allows the community to contribute to its improvement.
+Additionally, this plugin does not track or collect any personal data, ensuring your privacy and the security of your design projects.

+## Follow Me

+Stay updated with the latest news and updates about the QRcode Penpot Plugin by following me on [X (formerly Twitter)](https://x.com/Autre_planete).

 ---

 Thank you for using the QRcode Penpot Plugin!
 We hope it enhances your design workflow and helps you create more interactive and engaging projects.